skiplang/skip/docs/overview/variance.md

 }
 ```

-Note that the compiler might refuse the annotation if `T` appears is so-called `contra-variant` position within the definition of the class.
+Note that the compiler might refuse the annotation if `T` appears in a so-called `contra-variant` position within the definition of the class.
 As stated earlier, I won't go in the details of what that means here, just rework the API when the compiler is complaining.

 ## Contra-variance